vnminh0204/jafar/jafar/README.md

 - For maven: `mvn --version`
 - For java: `javac --version`

-If these commands print sensible outputs (e.g. "version so and so"), this boilerplate project should work fine.
+If these commands print sensible outputs (e.g. "version so and so"), this project should work fine.
 Otherwise, you will have to install these tools either manually or using your operating system's package manager.

 ## Compiling